spruceid/ssx-quickstart/00_create_project/README.md

 npm run dev
 ```

-You now have a Next.js app ready to be integrated with SpruceKit library.
+You now have a Next.js app ready to be integrated with SSX library.